 - Effective 5/29, all inmates will receive a COVID-19 test prior to transfer between DOC facilities.
 Inmates will also quarantine for 14 days before being introduced to general population.

 - Effective 7/1, all new remands receive a COVID-19 test and are quarantined for 14 days prior to being introduced to general population.

 DOC is committed to keeping the people in our custody connected with their loved ones and educated on the COVID-19 situation as it evolves.
-Effective 3/19, DOC is providing two free 15-minute phone calls per inmate per week while visitation is suspended.
+Effective 3/19, DOC is providing four free 15-minute phone calls per inmate per week while visitation is suspended.
 Additionally, the following video was played for the inmate population to keep them educated and informed of the situation at hand.

 - The Department of Corrections Implements Mitigation & Response Plan for COVID-19

 - Department of Corrections Suspends All Non-Essential Activity

 - Department of Corrections Takes Additional Steps to Protect Inmates & Staff